 SyncSource: is the minimal synchronization unit.
 A SyncSource represents the entity a client can request to synchronize.
-A SyncSource is uniquely identified in the server through a source URI, which is the key the client must use to address it.
+A SyncSource is uniquely identified in the server through a source URI, which is the key that client must use to address it and is case sensitive.